JoseModi97/JoseModi97.github.io/_posts/2024-09-11-functions-in-dart.md

 ```
 In this program, printName(String name) is the function which has keyword void.
 It means it has no return type, and the pair of parentheses is not empty but this time that suggests it to accept a parameter.

-[^noparamreturn]: Function With No Parameter And Return Type
+`Function With No Parameter And Return Type`

 In this function, you do not pass any parameter but expect return type.
 Here is an example of it: